chippers/blog/content/thing/tauri-params.md

 the confusion.

 So what about having these custom types only on items they affect and dropping `Params` if it wasn't working out well?
-Unsurprisingly, this was the first approach but quickly grew unmanageable as most items all the generics due to the flexibility of the API.
+Unsurprisingly, this was the first approach but quickly grew unmanageable as most items required all the generics due to the flexibility of the API.
 This flexibility comes in many forms, the core of which involves allowing a custom webview runtime to be set (we provide [wry] by default).

 The [Tauri Runtime] is a layer between [Tauri] and the underlying webview runtime.
 It provides the core traits that